nengqiang/spring-cloud/README.md

  The templates directory stores the template engine files.
 We can create a file under templates: index.ftl (freemarker default suffix is .ftl)

+### eureka-server module
+### eureka-client module
+ * &nbsp;&nbsp; Service registration and discovery (Eureka) (Finchley version)
+ * &nbsp;&nbsp; Spring cloud provides developers with tools to quickly build distributed systems, including configuration management, service discovery, circuit breakers, routing, micro-proxies, event buses, global locks, decision-making campaigns, distributed sessions, and more.
+It runs in a simple environment and can run on the developer's computer.